giuliano-macedo/obc/README.md

 # OBC - Simple C Compiler
-This project implements a compiler for a simplified version of C (only has 2 data types (int,void) does not support recursion, etc) using python and the Lark library
+This project implements a compiler for a simplified version of C using python and the Lark library

+## What is the difference between this language and C?
+* only has 2 data types int and void
+* does not support recursion
+* does not support structs
+* does not support pointers
+* no preprocessor

 ## Prerequisites